What you don’t know can hurt you.

 Look for patterns.
-Is everyone making the same promise?
+Are they all making the same promises?
 What sets each one apart?
-After studying three or four, creating some differentiation will be easier.
+After studying three or four, it will be easier to create differentiation.

-Can you build a position with customers your competitors have overlooked?
-How can you uniquely communicate it to your audience?
+Can you build a position your competitors have overlooked?
+How can you uniquely communicate that to your audience?

 Step 3: Identify Your Ideal Customer

-Notice, I didn’t ask who might be the most profitable nor did I ask who your current customers are.
-Instead, identify the people you genuinely enjoy working with.
+Notice, I didn’t ask who might be the most profitable or working with now.
+Instead, identify the people you genuinely enjoy helping.
 There could be more than one type.

 Step 4: Create Your Brand Message

 As an example, talk about how you developed your product or service.
 What is the process?
 How is it different?
 What makes it better?

 Step 5: Tell It to the World

 Your brand identity should become part of your business’s DNA.
 Let it guide everything you do, on every level.

 Need help?
-Click here to get schedule a FREE brand audit and find out how you can build a premium brand people will love.
+Click here to schedule a FREE brand audit and find out how you can build a premium brand people will love.